ansmirnov/ansmirnov/README.md

 ### Hi there 👋

+My name is Andrey.
+I'm a Systems Architect and Tech Lead.

 <!--
 **ansmirnov/ansmirnov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.